Short-term health insurance could help people who experienced a temporary gap in health coverage.

 • California, Hawaii and New Jersey

-Eleven states have either tightened up restrictions or required enhancements making the market unappealing for insurers.
+Many states have either tightened up restrictions or required enhancements making their market unappealing for insurers.

-• Colorado, Connecticut, Maine, Massachusetts, New York, New Mexico, Rhode Island and Vermont
+• Colorado, Connecticut, District of Columbia, Maine, Massachusetts, Minnesota, New Hampshire, New York, New Mexico, Rhode Island, Washington and Vermont

 All other states allow these plans to some degree.
 A few allow plans to be written for 6 months with no renewal while others permit renewals of 6 month plans.

-♦ Red states of the deep south clapped with glee when short-term plans were given the green light.
+♦ Red states of the deep south clapped with glee when the Trump administration gave short-term plans the green light.

-Most of these states allow plans to be written for 364 days with as many a three renewal, effectively allowing for 36 months maximum duration.
+Most of these states allow plans to be written for 364 days with as many a three renewals, effectively allowing for 36 months maximum duration.